kevoreilly/CAPEv2/docs/book/src/usage/index.rst

 Usage
 =====

-This chapter explains how to use Cuckoo.
+This chapter explains how to use CAPE.

 .. toctree::